 - Sell the vacation property before passing.

+Holding vacation property in a California estate plan is important, but Others may view the ownership of the vacation property as a burden and wish to sell.
 Regardless of which option you choose, your estate plan must be carefully created in order to ensure that all of your assets are properly taken care of.
 The knowledgeable Orange County trust attorneys at the Law Office of James F. Roberts & Associates, APC, are here to help.
 Call our office today at (714) 459-5481 for a consultation.